jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Revolution spread people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed, and the royal Death Star rulebook was destroyed.

-In this new society, everyone paid taxes and was answerable to the same laws.
+In the Age of Enlightenment, everyone paid taxes and was answerable to the same laws.
 Church and State were separate.
 The government had checks and balances.
 Holding the levers of power let Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 The wandering philosopher was heralded as a renowned breaker of chains, a revealer of dark majic, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.

 Such was the reward ordinary people gave to the person who said any guy can be the prince, and any girl can be Cinderella.

 The question for us is, how did Rousseau help an entire people embrace a new age, become player gods, and change their ruling philosophy?
-I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Internet Age.
+I'd especially like to know how we do it better because I'd really like to skip horrible civil wars and revolutions as we venture into the Internet Age.

 ## Old Philosophy vs. New Philosophy